 Option Description Logical Processor Enables or disables the logical processors and displays the number of logical processors.
 If this option is set to Enabled , the BIOS displays all the logical processors.
 If this option is set to Disabled , the BIOS displays only one logical processor per core.
 This option is set to Enabled by default.
-CPU Interconnect Enables you to govern the frequency of the communication links among the CPUs in the system.
+CPU Interconnect Enables you to govern the frequency of the communication links among the processors in the system.
+Speed () NOTE: The standard and basic bin processors support lower link frequencies.
+The options available are Maximum data rate, 10.4 GT/s , and 9.6 GT/s .

-Option

-(i) NOTE: The standard and basic bin processors support lower link frequencies.

-The options available are Maximum data rate, 10.4 GT/s, and 9.6 GT/s.
 This option is set to Maximum data rate by default.
 Maximum data rate indicates that the BIOS runs the communication links at the maximum frequency supported by the processors.
 You can also select specific frequencies that the processors support, which can vary.

-For best performance, you should select Maximum data rate.
+For best performance, you should select Maximum data rate .
 Any reduction in the communication link frequency affects the performance of non-local memory accesses and cache coherency traffic.
-In addition, it can slow access to non-local I/O devices from a particular CPU.

-However, if power saving considerations outweigh performance, you might want to reduce the frequency of the CPU communication links.
+In addition, it can slow access to non-local I/O devices from a particular processor.
+However, if power saving considerations outweigh performance, you might want to reduce the frequency of the processor communication links.
 If you do this, you should localize memory and I/O accesses to the nearest NUMA node to minimize the impact to system performance.

-Virtualization Technology

-Enables or disables the virtualization technology for the processor.
+Virtualization Technology Enables or disables the virtualization technology for the processor.
 This option is set to Enabled by default.

-Adjacent Cache Line Prefetch

-Optimizes the system for applications that need high utilization of sequential memory access.
+Adjacent Cache Line Prefetch Optimizes the system for applications that need high utilization of sequential memory access.
 This option is set to Enabled by default.
 You can disable this option for applications that need high utilization of random memory access.

-Hardware Prefetcher

-Enables or disables the hardware prefetcher.
+Hardware Prefetcher Enables or disables the hardware prefetcher.
 This option is set to Enabled by default.

-DCU Streamer Prefetcher

-Enables or disables the Data Cache Unit (DCU) streamer prefetcher.
+DCU Streamer Prefetcher Enables or disables the Data Cache Unit (DCU) streamer prefetcher.
 This option is set to Enabled by default.

-DCU IP Prefetcher

-Enables or disables the Data Cache Unit (DCU) IP prefetcher.
+DCU IP Prefetcher Enables or disables the Data Cache Unit (DCU) IP prefetcher.
 This option is set to Enabled by default.

-Sub NUMA Cluster

-Enables or disables the Sub NUMA Cluster.
+Sub NUMA Cluster Enables or disables the Sub NUMA Cluster.
 This option is set to Disabled by default.

-UPI Prefetch

-Enables you to get the memory read started early on DDR bus.
+Sub NUMA Cluster Enables or disables the Sub NUMA Cluster.
+This option is set to Disabled by default.
+UPI Prefetch Enables you to get the memory read started early on DDR bus.
 The Ultra Path Interconnect (UPI) Rx path will spawn the speculative memory read to Integrated Memory Controller (iMC) directly.
 This option is set to Enabled by default.

-Logical Processor Idling

-Enables you to improve the energy efficiency of a system.
+Logical Processor Idling Enables you to improve the energy efficiency of a system.
 It uses the operating system core parking algorithm and parks some of the logical processors in the system which in turn allows the corresponding processor cores to transition into a lower power idle state.
 This option can only be enabled if the operating system supports it.
-It is set to Disabled by default.
+It is set to Disabled by default. x2APIC Mode Enables or disables the x2APIC mode.

-x2APIC Mode

-Enables or disables the x2APIC mode.
 This option is set to Disabled by default.

-Dell Controlled Turbo

-Controls the turbo engagement.
+Dell Controlled Controls the turbo engagement.
 Enable this option only when System Profile is set to Disabled.

-(i) NOTE: Depending on the number of installed CPUs, there might be up to four processor listings.

-Number of Cores per Processor

-Controls the number of enabled cores in each processor.
-This option is set to $\pmb{\mathsf{AII}}$ by default.

-Processor Core Speed

-Specifies the maximum core frequency of the processor.
+Turbo () NOTE: Depending on the number of installed processors, there might be up to four processor listings.
+Number of Cores per Processor Controls the number of enabled cores in each processor.
+This option is set to All by default.
+Processor Core Speed Specifies the maximum core frequency of the processor.

-Processor n

-(i) NOTE: Depending on the number of CPUs, there might be up to four processors listed.
+Option Description Processor n Image: Note: Depending on the number of processors, there might be up to four processors listed.